 Each week is pretty consistent and steadily growing.
 The dips are for each weekend — pretty interesting!

 Also, while working on my quarterly taxes in June, I realized that my income so far in 2015 is the same as my entire income was in 2014.
 That was quite a trip for me to see, and I’m on track to double my income this year.
 It’s exciting and very motivating.
-I wonder where The Nectar Collective will be a year from now?
+I wonder where my business will be a year from now?

 I’m currently working on an e-course that explains the exact strategies I implemented to see this kind of growth.
 I’m crazy excited to release it and I know it’s going to help a lot of people.
 WOO!
 (By the way, if you’re interested and want updates on when the course launches, you can sign up here).